PowerSheetco/rss-reader-upwork/manual.md

 Also you can add slow feeds only after you save their job search (to My Feed) - but you can use fast feeds without saving.
 Just add their search or rss url to the reader and you are good to go.

 After adding My Feed do not rename it or change its urls.
 If you do not need to check My Feed, just set its check value to 'no', but do not delete its row.
 You can hide it instead if necessary.

+#### How to convert slow feed to fast feed

+1. After adding the slow feed wait a few minutes
+2. Open the updated slow feed url
+3. Wait a few seconds for the search url to update
+4. Copy the search url of the final page.
+If it still contains 'topic' iin url, try changing some search parameters forward and then back - this will initiate API calls and update the url.
+If it already doesn't contain a 'topic' parameter - just copy it
+5. Paste it to the original cell

 #### • My powersheet got too big